dylanaz45/raid-bot-api-js/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/dylanaz45/raid-bot-api-js/badge.svg?targetFile=package.json)](https://snyk.io/test/github/dylanaz45/raid-bot-api-js?targetFile=package.json)

 A REST API that connects [Raid Bot](https://github.com/dylanaz45/raid-bot) to a MongoDB database.
 BeautifulSoup was used to obtain majority of the data for the database.
+This is the JavaScript version of my API, which also features token based authentication.

 ## Features
 * A system that allows users to register a den they are currently hosting and allows other users to see what raids are